oolumuyiwa/planner/doc/iteration-plan.md

 ## Iteration 1 plan:
-The main use case that should be prioritized would be adding tasks.
-The task is the primary component of the application, so implementing this is critical over all else.
-The only secondary use case would be adding/editing courses, since tasks are grouped by course, however that is not as necessary.s
+The primary focus for the first iteration would be on the following use cases, in order of importance:
+* **adding tasks**: the task is the core component of the application, without which there would be little purpose.
+Adding the task permits for further refinement and other features to be build upon its framework.
+* **add course time (due dates)**: this use case builds off of the core functionality of the task itself, so it is secondary in importance.
+* **adding/editing courses**: while tasks would be organized partially according to their corresponding course, this use case is not as important as having the core functionality present.